 "A modern architecture is required to provide the agility that is necessary to implement the actions suggested by AI," Roach said.
 For many organizations, this will require replacing legacy databases with a more flexible assortment of data management tools.

-Going forward, data managers may find ways to set up the infrastructure so that specific kinds of data updates can trigger machine learning processes by simply writing that data to a location that is associated with an orchestration script, said Rich Weber, chief product officer at Panzura, a cloud file service.
+Going forward, data managers may find ways to set up the infrastructure so that specific kinds of data updates can trigger new machine learning processes by simply writing that data to a location that is associated with an orchestration script, said Rich Weber, chief product officer at Panzura, a cloud file service.
 Uses include automating data ingestion into machine learning engines for preprocessing; improving predictive analytics models; automating redaction of personal identification information; and automating correction of visual anomalies for image files.

 Automating AI in IT infrastructure

-The first generation of AI tools required IT and data experts to spend considerable time and expertise creating AI models and applications.
+The first generation of AI tools required IT and data experts to spend considerable time and expertise creating new AI models and applications.
 Now, a variety of platforms are emerging to automate bottlenecks in this process, or to serve as a platform for streamlining the entire AI application's development lifecycle.